-Red wine is produced from dark coloured whole grape fruits when they are crushed and fermented.
-The variety of red wine usually comes in form of tastes and colours.
-Some of these include Shiraz,Zinfander, Merlot, and Pinot noir.
+Red wine is produced from dark coloured whole grape fruits.
+Those are being crushed and fermented.
+They usually come with variety of tastes and colours.
+Some of these include Shiraz,Zinfander, Merlot, and Pinot Noir.
 Mostly its alcoholic content is in the range of 12 to 15 percent.

 Over the years, people have argued over the health benefit and exactly how much of it should be consumed if at all it should be.
 However, studies show that when one consumes a moderate quantity of the coveted drink, the risks of many diseases—most notably, heart disease—are lowered.
 Of course, a bold line exists between the sensible moderate intake and its excessive intake.

 Another concern that has long been raised is about the longetivity of the product.
 Does it last longer opened or unopened?
 Exactly how long does it last when it has been opened?
 Are you supposed to guzzle down all the content once you have opened it?
 How do you know if it has become corked?
 Consumers of red wine probably have plenty more of these questions, but let us look at these:

 An Open Bottle Of Red Wine Will Likely Spoil By Daybreak

 Leaving your wine bottle open will make it get spoilt faster than it should, mostly because of oxidation.
 Instead of leaving your bottle open for hours on your table, develop a wine-saving habit of recorking it right back after taking all the gulps and sips you want from it.
 Not only will this keep it fresher, but it will also slow oxidation which spoils good red wine.
 If you find it difficult to push the cork back in, then you should have plenty extra corks handy.
 However, if you do not, you can make use of a rubber band and saran wrap to preserve the life of the substance.
 If your bottle of wine stays open all through the night, chances are that it has spoiled.
 But you might want to be sure, so smell it and taste it as well